alexeibex/alexeibex.github.io/Contracts.md

 ### 2.1 Overview

 #### Common Law Remedies
 - **Compensatory** damages, which are given to the party which was detrimented by the breach of contract.
-With compensatory damages, there are two heads of loss, consequential damage and direct damage.
   1. **Expectation**: Puts promisee in the position he would have been in if the contract had been *performed*.
 "You get what you bargained for"
   2. **Reliance**: Puts promisee in the position he would have been in if the contract had *not been made*.
   3. **Restitution**: Restors to the promisee any benefit he conferred to the promisor.